To recover endangered neotropical parrot populations through leading a network that develops and implements best practices in conservation

 The Network has established key partnerships and we are working to add more strategic partners who are tackling the threats Macaws in each country are facing.
 As we continue to expand the Network and understand the challenges our partners face, we will work together to develop solutions and support effective conservation.

 As part of the Network, an annual Apprentice Program was launched in 2016 to formalize practical and theoretical training on in-situ management of Macaws for conservation purposes.
 This Program is available for partners working directly on the Great Green or Scarlet Macaw and for Post-Graduates who have an interest in pursuing their career in the conservation of parrots.
 The annual curriculum includes management of breeding Macaw pairs, but also other skills that are beneficial in running the operations of a center and the management of an NGO.
-The application deadline for this seven month program, starting in December, is August 15th of each year.
+The application deadline for this eight-month program, starting in December, is August 15th of each year.

 The Network serves to improve all areas of our work from wild population management and captive breeding to marketing, governance and accounting.
 Through our volunteer program, apprenticeship and knowledge-share initiatives, we are able to teach and develop these areas as well as introduce other skills that are quickly becoming indispensable in the field of conservation.
 We do this for the prosperity and success of communities and the natural world, whose dynamic qualities allow us to constantly explore new frontiers.